mozman/ezdxf/docs/source/addons/odafc.rst

 available for Windows XP, Windows 7 or later, Mac OS X, and Linux in 32/64-bit RPM and DEB format.

-.. versionadded:: 1.0.0
-    The option "unix_exec_path" was added to define an executable for Linux and macOS, this executable overrides the default command ``ODAFileConverter``.
-    Assign an **absolute** path to the executable to that key and if the executable is not found the add-on falls back to the ``ODAFileConverter`` command.

 AppImage Support
 ----------------

+The option "unix_exec_path" defines an executable for Linux and macOS, this executable overrides the default command ``ODAFileConverter``.
+Assign an **absolute** path to the executable to that key and if the executable is not found the add-on falls back to the ``ODAFileConverter`` command.

 The option "unix_exec_path" also adds support for AppImages provided by the Open Design Alliance.
 Download the AppImage file and store it in a folder of